Trendyol/quarkify/documents/components/select.md

 Select component has one required property which is items.
 Items takes an array of JSON objects which keys of each object must be:
 - name: string
 - value: any
+- valueKey: any
 - variant: "primary" | "secondary" | string
 - disabled: boolean

 Boolean fields are not required and it is possible to give any other HTML properties by passing as a prop.

 ## Value
 If you want to dynamically change the value name, you can give valueKey prop as a string.
-By default, it is set to "value"
+By default, it is set to "value".

 ```
 const items = [